ArthurPilone/SoftwareAnalytics24A1G4/pre_processing.md

 	•	test.csv.gzip: Test set

 This concludes the pre-processing steps for the dataset.
 Each step ensures that only the relevant, clean data is used for training and testing machine learning models.

-Let me know if you need further modifications!